Social learning moderates the tradeoffs between efficiency, stability, and equity in group foraging: Acknowledgements

-The efficiency of collective problem solving, however, depends critically on how information flows through social networks.
-Lazer \& Friedman \cite{lazer2007network} demonstrated that network topology regulates the balance between exploration and exploitation; Mason \& Watts \cite{mason2012collaborative} provided experimental evidence that efficient communication networks enhance group learning; and Becker et al. \cite{becker2017network} revealed that patterns of social influence alter collective accuracy in “wisdom-of-crowds” tasks.
-Within this framework, our communication-range parameter $\rho$ serves as a spatial analogue of network connectivity, enabling direct examination of how information-exchange density regulates group performance.
-By linking ecological models of foraging with network-theoretic approaches to collective intelligence, we bridge behavioral ecology and social-network science, providing a mechanistic foundation for how connectivity mediates exploration–exploitation trade-offs.
+However, many organisms do not forage alone.
+When unsuccessful individuals encounter other individuals exploiting rich patches, they can abandon independent search and join them.
+Such collective search is widespread across taxa \cite{barnard1981producers,detrain2008collective,ginelli2015intermittent,gomez2022intermittent} and is especially advantageous when resources are scarce, clustered, or ephemeral \cite{giraldeau2018social}.
+The efficiency of collective problem solving depends critically on how information flows through social networks.
+Network-theoretic analyses show that topology regulates the exploration–exploitation balance \cite{lazer2007network}; experiments demonstrate that communication networks can enhance group learning \cite{mason2012collaborative}; and social-influence structure shapes collective accuracy \cite{becker2017network}.
+In this context, the communication radius $\rho$ can be viewed as a spatial analogue of network connectivity: small $\rho$ encourages independent search, while large $\rho$ increases conformity to shared discoveries.
+By linking ecological foraging models to social-network science, we provide a mechanistic perspective on how connectivity regulates group search.